takahirox/tiny-web-metaverse/docs/development/getting_started.md

 to load [glTF](https://www.khronos.org/gltf/) files.
 Find a free glTF/glb file that looks like a room on the internet and save it as `assets/scene.glb`.

-Then update `src/index.ts` to write the code to place the object.
-Create a new Entity and add the `GltfLoader`, `InScene`, and `SceneObject` components.
+Then update `src/index.ts` to add the code to place the object.
+Create a new Entity and add the built-in`GltfLoader`, `InScene`, and `SceneObject` components.
 Set the path to the glb file to the `GltfLoaderProxy`.
-This will cause the built-in systems to load the glb file, parse the content, generate a Three.js objects, and add them to the Scene.
+This will drive the built-in systems to load the glb file, parse the content, generate a Three.js objects, and add them to the Scene.
 Also create an entity and instance for light.

 For more information on Entity, Component, ComponentProxy, and System refer to [the Client core concept document](https://github.com/takahirox/tiny-web-metaverse/tree/main/packages/client).

-Then rebuild with the `npm run build` command, start the server with the `npm run server` command, and access the application.
+Then rebuild with the `npm run build` command, start the server with the `npm run server` command, and access the application web page.
 The room object will be displayed.

 ```typescript
 // src/index.ts